You are here

 The Junior Math Club

-Everyone in the target group (middle and high school students) is welcome.
-You do not need to formally join and there is no charge to participate.
 Please come and see if you enjoy a meeting.
 We hope that you will enjoy yourself and will decide that you want to attend on a regular basis.
+Please bring a friend, too!

-We meet in Maxim Doucet Hall rooms 201 and 206 fortnightly (every second week) on Sunday afternoons from 3:00 through 4:30.
+We meet in Maxim Doucet Hall rooms 201 (roughly grades 7-12) and 206 (roughly grades 2-6) fortnightly (every second week) on Sunday afternoons from 3:00 through 4:30.

 If you have any questions about the Junior Math Club, please email Justin Lynd, Leonel Robert, George Turcu, or Phillip Whitman.